 That military mindset helped Mark push through difficult material and demanding coursework amid the distractions inside his trailer.

 "We had chaos going on and the kids are screaming, and diapers need to be changed," he remembers.
 But Mark stayed the course and graduated with perfect attendance, eleven Course Director Awards, and the Advanced Achiever Award.

 Mark got a job offer almost immediately after graduation as Family Dollar Corporate's first full-time Mobile Application Engineer, where he worked on seven enterprise-facing iOS and Android mobile applications.
 From there, he quickly made the leap to Belk Corporate as their Principal Android Engineer, then moved on to a contract with Bank of America through APEX Systems.
-Currently, Mark helps support the iPad applications that Bank of America associates use every day in the company's 4,000 financial centers.
-He say that his Full Sail education set up him for success.
+Today, Mark works full time at Bank of America as a Vice President Senior iOS Engineer.
+He builds and maintains iOS applications and internal frameworks that are used in the bank’s 4,300 financial centers.
+Mark says that his Full Sail education set up him for success.

 "With each passing year, I appreciate what I've learned in the mobile development pipeline all the more.
 There have been so many situations where I've been able to assist a designer, a project manager, a team lead, or a UX designer because of my broad understanding of mobile development.
 I can directly attribute that foundation of knowledge to the Mobile Development degree program and the numerous course directors who invested in my future."

 Mark's mobile development jobs have also given his family a new lifestyle: Now they live comfortably in a five-bedroom, four-bath house in the suburbs of Charlotte, North Carolina.
 He's working from home during the pandemic, and the differences couldn't be clearer.